"What is Air Traffic Control?

 An Air Traffic Controller eligibility depends on several factors such as their educational qualification, age limit as prescribed by the Airport Authority of India (AAI), and entrance exams.

 The preliminary requirement of an individual to become an Air Traffic Controller is to complete their collegiate education.
 They should have finished their Bachelor's or Master's degree in Science (B.Sc or M.Sc) with Physics/ Mathematics/ Computer Science subjects.
+Those who have done their Bachelor's degree in Engineering with specialization in Electronics/ Telecommunication/ Radio Engineering/ Electrical are eligible.
+A Master's degree in the said subjects is also acceptable.
+They should have completed their higher education with 60% or above aggregate marks in their qualifying examinations.
+Commercial Pilot Licence (CPL) holders with basic computer knowledge are also eligible.

 According to the Airports Authority of India (AAI), the lower age limit for a person from the general category is 21 years and the upper age limit is 27 years.
 In the case of OBC candidates, the maximum age limit is 30 years.
 For SC/ ST candidates, it is 32 years.